 Why We Should Get To Know Our Anxiety

-When your husband has cancer, at some point you will feel anxiety, it pretty much a guarantee.
-It’s an emotion that is pretty unavoidable for many of us while we are coping with disease.
-It may show up when you are waiting on scan results, sitting through surgery, or just coping with everything else in your life on top of your husband’s cancer.
+When your partner has cancer, at some point you will feel anxiety, it’s pretty much a guarantee.
+It’s an emotion that seems to come up frequently while we are coping with our partner’s disease.
+It may show up when you are waiting on scan results, sitting through surgery, or just coping with everything else in your life.
 Anxiety will come for a visit, probably often, so you might as well get to know it.

-Here is how I think of anxiety.
-It’s kind of like when you meet someone who right off the bad annoys the heck out of you.
+Let me explain.
+Have you ever met someone who right off the bad annoys the heck out of you?
 The more they want to hang out, the more you push them away.
 But once you actually spend time with them, you see their depth and humanness, and you realize they aren’t so bad.
 Anxiety is a lot like that, we want to push it away, but once you let it in and get to know it, you’ll find it’s not so bad.

 How To Get To Know Your Anxiety

-First, get everything out of your head.
-A lot of time we have all kinds of thoughts buzzing around in our head causing anxiety.
-This is usually the type of anxiety that wakes me up at 2 AM.
-You need to do a brain dumb to get all these thoughts out of your head and on paper.
-This will take just 5 minutes and is super helpful.
+There is a good chance that you have all kinds of thoughts buzzing around in your head throughout the day.
+Many of those thoughts may end up waking you up at 2 AM.
+To clear out those thoughts, start by “dumping” all the thoughts out of your head and onto paper.
+This will take just 5 minutes and is super helpful!
 Don’t censor yourself as you write, just write everything your thinking about… the upcoming doctor appointment, your child’s play that you need to find a costume for, the 5 pounds you feel like you’ve put on in the last week.
-All of these thoughts buzzing in our head need to come out and go on a piece of paper.
+All of these thoughts buzzing in your head need to come out and go on a piece of paper.

 Allowing Your Anxiety

-When we allow something, it means we have some sense of control over it.
-When you allow your anxiety to come on in, then you get your power back.
+When you allow something, it means you have some sense of control over it.
 Typically, our first response to anxiety is to try to deny it.
 We do this by either resisting it, reacting to it, or we try to avoid it all together.
 None of these responses work as well as allowing it does and here is why.